NateTheGreatt/bitECS/README.md

 ## Component

-Components are added to entities.
+Components are pure data and added to entities to give them state.

 The object returned from `defineComponent` is a SoA (Structure of Arrays).
 This is what actually stores the component data.

 Define component stores:
 ```js